Ashok0/EnderalVREssentials/README.md

 [**Enderal SE Update v2.0.8.2**](https://www.nexusmods.com/enderalspecialedition/mods/1?tab=files): Update for Complete Enderal for Skyrim Special Edition.

+[**Enderal SE Update v2.0.9**](https://eddoursul.win/mods/enderal-se/): Update for Complete Enderal for Skyrim Special Edition.

-[**Enderal SE - Bug Fixes v1.28**](https://www.nexusmods.com/enderalspecialedition/mods/2?tab=files): This mod fixes several issues with the game and also includes some small gameplay/balance fixes.
+[**Enderal SE - Bug Fixes v1.29**](https://www.nexusmods.com/enderalspecialedition/mods/2?tab=files): This mod fixes several issues with the game and also includes some small gameplay/balance fixes.

-[**SkyUI v1.0-beta.4**](https://github.com/Odie/skyui-vr): Elegant, PC-friendly interface mod with many advanced features.
+[**SkyUI v1.2.0**](https://github.com/Odie/skyui-vr): Elegant, PC-friendly interface mod with many advanced features.
+- The new Highlight and Search features do not work if using "Dear Diary".

 [**JContainers VR v4.1.13**](https://www.nexusmods.com/skyrimspecialedition/mods/16495?tab=files): Extends Skyrim SE Papyrus scripts (or SKSE/C++ plugins) with JSON based serializable data structures like arrays and maps.
 Embedded Lua interpreter.

-[**moreHUD VR v1.0.4**](https://www.nexusmods.com/skyrimspecialedition/mods/33215?tab=files): Adds more information to the HUD about the currently targeted object.
+[**moreHUD VR v1.0.5**](https://www.nexusmods.com/skyrimspecialedition/mods/33215?tab=files): Adds more information to the HUD about the currently targeted object.
 Such as ingredients, weapon effects, potions, read books, v/w, enemy level, etc.

 [**SkyrimVRTools v2.3-BETA**](https://www.nexusmods.com/skyrimspecialedition/mods/27782?tab=files): Providing OpenVR input information and control as a service to other Skyrim VR mods.

-[**Enderal VR - Patch v2.9.2**](https://www.nexusmods.com/enderalspecialedition/mods/8?tab=files): Mod for playing Enderal in VR (with the SkyrimVR engine).
+[**Enderal VR - Patch v3.0**](https://www.nexusmods.com/enderalspecialedition/mods/8?tab=files): Mod for playing Enderal in VR (with the SkyrimVR engine).

 [**SKSEVR 2.0.12**](https://skse.silverlock.org): A tool used by many Skyrim mods that expands scripting capabilities and adds additional functionality to the game.

 [**EngineFixesVR v1.21**](https://github.com/rollingrock/EngineFixesVR/releases): SKSEVR plugin to fix various issues with the Skyrim Special Edition engine.
 - Open EngineFixesVR.ini and add the following lines: MemoryManager = false, SelectAllocator = 1.

-[**VR FPS Stabilizer v1.2.2**](https://www.nexusmods.com/skyrimspecialedition/mods/31392?tab=files): The VR FPS Stabilizer functionality of this mod is not being used with this Enderal VR release.
+[**VR FPS Stabilizer v1.3.2**](https://www.nexusmods.com/skyrimspecialedition/mods/31392?tab=files): The VR FPS Stabilizer functionality of this mod is not being used with this Enderal VR release.
 This mod has been included because it has the ability to automatically setup TAA (Temporal Anti-Aliasing) settings every time Enderal VR is launched.
 TAA settings cannot be preconfigured with INI files and must be tweaked using VR FPS Stabilizer.
 Default TAA settings will make Enderal VR look extremely blurry.
 This can be quickly fixed by simply disabling TAA but this will also break Enderal VR menu artwork.
 The best way to handle TAA is to tweak its settings with VR FPS Stabilizer to essentially disable all of its visual effects when enabled.
 This allows Enderal VR menu artwork to work properly while keeping the visuals sharp without any blur in-game.
 To remove TAA blur, add the following lines to \VR FPS Stabilizer\SKSE\Plugins\VRFpsStabilizer.ini:
 - AutoConfigEnabled=0
 - GrassChange = 0
 -        taa sharp 2.285